-However, what makes a good lifestyle decision does not necessarily mean a good investment decision.
+However, what makes a good lifestyle decision does not necessarily mean a sound investment decision.
 The reality is that tourism is primarily in the North/North West of the city.
-Additionally, we’ll see more development in the North as the city develops as this is where the road connections are located and future logistics hubs will be built.
+Additionally, we’ll see more development in the North as the city develops, as this is where the road connections are located, and future logistics hubs will be built.

 All the cool bars and restaurants are there.
 There’s a really cool and fun road called Avenida 9 Norte.
 If you’re in town for a few months or weeks and want to hang out, meet people, and have fun, this will be the default area.
 Strong demand for rentals.